Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - Budget supplement

 Locals with 200 or less MAPE represented employees shall have funds replenished monthly with $1,000 if their balance falls below $1,000.
-Money will be used for operations of the Local in proving services to their members.
-A budget supplement may also be obtained by a local through a request to and approval by the Finance Committee and the Board of Directors.
+Money will be used for operations of the Local in providing services to their members.
+A budget supplement may be obtained by any local through a request to and approval by the Board of Directors' Finance Workgroup and the Board of Directors.

 - Training and local/regional election costs

-- Training costs for lost time, mileage, meals and lodging will be covered 100 percent by the appropriate MAPE committee.
+Training costs for lost time, mileage, meals, lodging and any other expenses will be covered by the MAPE Central training budget for statewide training initiatives.
 This also applies to locally initiated basic steward training of five or more members at one location.
+This does not prevent a local from funding additional training for their officers or members.

 - Financial ramifications of members changing locals

 When buildings are closed or when 15 or more members are moved between locals, the director(s) of the affected region(s) shall meet with the leadership of the locals that are involved and mediate a solution.
-If all attempts at resolution are exhausted, the issue shall be presented to the Finance Committee for resolution, with final approval by the Board.
+If all attempts at resolution are exhausted, the issue shall be presented to the Board of Directors' Finance Workgroup for resolution, with final approval by the Board of Directors.

 Original Policy Approval Date: 8/8/2008